 Sunset and life after dark

 One of the best sunset shots I've seen from any year.
-Tadashi sent it to me, but he didn't take the original.
-WHO DID??
+Tadashi sent it to me, but Craig was the photographer.
 This was about when those green flashes were supposed to show up.
 But then again, the skylab windows are tinted...

 My sunset photo from skylab.
 The topography of the icecap meant that we had a good view of sunset out of the large main window in the skylab lounge.
 Several days in a row about dinnertime we came up here to watch.